Excius/pingio/README.md

 ## Upcoming in Pingio v1.1

 We're excited to announce that **Pingio v1.1** is in the works!
-We are porting the whole project to TypeScript from JavaScript to reduce bugs, and we are also introducing *Voice Channel* for you guys.
+We are porting the whole project to TypeScript from JavaScript to reduce bugs, and we are also introducing _Voice Channel_ for you guys.

 ## Upcoming in Pingio v2

 We're excited to announce that **Pingio v2** is in the works!
-The next version will be built using [uWebSockets.js](https://github.com/uNetworking/uWebSockets.js), offering even faster performance and scalability.
+The next version will be built using ws, offering even faster performance and scalability.

 Stay tuned for updates!